 First, each video is divided into a grid of spatio-temporal regions of size $H \times W \times T$ pixels with spatial step size s and temporal step size 1 frame.
-In the experiments in Section 6 we choose H=40 pixels, W=40 pixels, T=4 or 7 frames, and s = 20 pixels.
+In the experiments in Section 6 we choose H=40 pixels, W=40 pixels, W=40 rames, and S=20 pixels.
 See Figure 2 for an illustration.